Beethoven's musical style: Late period

 In addition, Beethoven also had an immense interest in variation form in this period.
-In his early Vienna period, variation movements in large works are infrequent, while they become more so in his middle period; generally, they are of the progressively more decorative variety.
-However, starting with the Piano Sonata in E major op.
-109, Beethoven started redefining the form, resulting in variations which. take on more individual and radical reinterpretations of the original themes.
+In his early Vienna period, variation movements in large works are infrequent; while they become more frequent in his middle period generally they are of the progressively more decorative variety.
+However, starting with the Piano Sonata in E major, Op.
+109, Beethoven started redefining the form, resulting in variations which take on more individual and radical reinterpretations of the original themes.
 The variations did not merely vary the theme, they transformed it or played with its fundamentals, as seen in some variations in the Diabelli Variations.
+Paradoxically, this emphasis on the fundamentals on a theme resulted in both a progressive simplification of Beethoven's conception of the theme as the variations go on, even if the textures become increasingly complex.
+These suggest Beethoven's changing view of musical unity, from a dialogue between contrasting elements to a gradual evolution from within.

 Beethoven also developed a great interest in contrapuntal forms in this period, including fugal sections or even full-scale fugues in most of his major works.
-The fugal sections are embedded in the development sections of sonata form movements, as in the Hammerklavier sonata, and the full-scale fugues often contain variations on the themes within them.
+The fugal sections are often embedded in the development sections of sonata form movements, as in the 1st movement of the Hammerklavier sonata, or become full movements unto themselves, as in the 4th movement of the Hammerklavier or the Grosse Fuge.
+These full-scale fugues are often a series of variations on the fugue theme itself.
 In effect, Beethoven integrates the fugue within the sonata style by emphasising its potential for thematic development, while also using it as a means to infuse drama into these works.
 Often these replace obvious uses of the dominant in this function, a process also reinforced by his increased use of 6/4 chords and experimentation with the church modes.